gradle/gradle/doc/getting-started/Configuring-Plugins.md

 Plugins fetched from another source than the [Gradle Plugin Portal](https://plugins.gradle.org) may or may not be usable with the `plugins {}` block depending on how they have been published.
-If you're publishing plugins, please use the Gradle built-in `java-gradle-plugin` plugin that automate publication of supplementary data to make your plugins usable with the `plugins {}` block.
+If you're publishing plugins, please use the Gradle built-in [`java-gradle-plugin`](https://docs.gradle.org/current/userguide/javaGradle_plugin.html) plugin that automates publication of supplementary data to make your plugins usable with the `plugins {}` block.

 For example, the Android Gradle Plugin 2.x plugins are not published to the Gradle Plugin Portal and the metadata required to resolve plugin identifiers to resolvable artifacts